Find out how the University will build a robust digital infrastructure to support learning, teaching, and our current and future digital needs.

 Cloud Enablement and Transformation includes two projects.

-• The Cloud Transformation project will give us an all-new server and service infrastructure which will be a mix of on-site and cloud-based services.
+The Cloud Transformation project will give us an all-new server and service infrastructure, which will be a mix of on-site and cloud-based services.
 This will underpin the University’s digital applications for the next five to seven years.
+In early 2025, we began the migration of 285 servers onto Nutanix hyper-converged infrastructure (HCI).
+A major re-platforming of the virtual and physical server estate continues through the spring and summer months for review in autumn 2025.

-The projects will apply to all servers hosting IT applications, apart from those within Research, Engineering and Informatics, and BSMS at the request of the relevant departments.
+The projects apply to all servers hosting IT applications, apart from those within Research, Engineering and Informatics, and Brighton & Sussex Medical School (BSMS) at the request of the relevant departments.

 What is cloud computing?